OOPSpam/blog/_posts/2024-11-11-how-to-protect-your-email-list-from-bots-a-complete-guide-for-2025.md

 So, how do you keep your email list clean and free of spam?

-In this guide, we’ll dive into everything you need to know about bots, why they target email lists, and most importantly, how to stop them in their tracks—with a little help from OOPSpam. 🛡️
+In this guide, we’ll dive into everything you need to know about bots, why they target email lists, and most importantly, how to stop them in their tracks, with a little help from OOPSpam. 🛡️

 Let’s jump in.